-The Forgotten Founding Father of the
+The Forgotten Founding Father

 I remember back to when Tom Hanks was entered into the Five-Timer Club to celebrate his fifth hosting appearance because this was the introduction of this goal for hosts to strive for.
 Up until then, every first-time host claimed to achieve their dream just by getting to do an opening monolog.
 The addition of this Five-Timer Club seemed to push some of the repeat hosts to perform at the level of the permanent cast to land themselves a spot in show history.

 I find it interesting that the show never gives Buck Henry the respect of accrediting him as the founding member.
 Hell, Henry could have been entered twice having hosted show number 10 before the end of 1980.
 It took Steve Martin nearly a decade to break this record, and yet he's the king of the club.

 Don't get me wrong, Martin makes a better representative being that he's still active with the show, I just find it odd that Buck Henry is never even referenced as a member.
 Even in the sketch that introduces the concept of the club, Hanks is welcomed by Steve Martin and Paul Simon who is technically not even a member since he’s only hosted four times, but his musical guest appearances made him an honorary member.